 The Secret Powers of Ovulation (It’s Not Just to Make a Baby)

-Ovarian hormones estrogen and progesterone are highly beneficial for health.
-That means that natural ovulatory menstrual cycles are beneficial for health, because ovulation is the only way to make ovarian hormones.
+Ovarian hormones estrogen and progesterone are beneficial for health.
+That means natural ovulatory menstrual cycles are beneficial for health because ovulation is how women make hormones.

 Does that surprise you?
-Men make testosterone every day, so you might think that women would do something similar, but we don’t.
-Instead, we make our hormones as a surge of estrogen leading up to ovulation and an even bigger surge of progesterone for the two weeks after ovulation.
+Men make testosterone every day, so you might think women do something similar, but we don’t.
+Instead, women make hormones as a surge of estradiol leading up to ovulation and an even bigger surge of progesterone after ovulation.